 Finding a moderate-intensity exercise you enjoy and building it into your daily routine can help you lose weight.
 Walking at a regular time, like first thing in the morning or right after dinner, can increase your chances of sticking to your exercise plan on a long-term basis.
-That is key to successful weight loss.
+An after-dinner walk and other consistent efforts are key to successful weight loss.

-To lose a pound of fat, you need to burn 3,500 calories, according to Harvard Health Publications.
+To lose a pound of fat, you need to burn 3,500 calories.
 Generally speaking, a 1-mile walk burns about 100 calories, but you can lose more by walking faster or longer.
-Maximize your walk's fat-burning potential by walking at a pace of 3 to 4 mph.
-You will need to walk on most, if not all, days of the week to achieve weight-loss results through walking.
+Maximize your after-dinner walk's fat-burning potential by walking at a pace of 3 to 4 mph.
+You will need to exercise after eating on most, if not all, days of the week to achieve weight-loss results through walking.

 A popular myth cautions against exercise after eating due to the likelihood of cramps or other digestive woes.
 Your digestive system normally receives about 20 to 25 percent of the blood pumped by the heart.
 After you eat, that number almost doubles, which can cause competition with your muscles if you engage in high-intensity exercise after eating, like jogging.
 However, taking a moderate 15- or 20-minute after-dinner walk may actually aid in digestion.